Ruc language: Morphosyntax

 Ruc is an isolating language with no inflection used in verbs and nouns at all, and a general drift towards analytic grammar is evident.
 In terms of derivational morphology, Ruc retains several forms of affixations that have been lost in other Vietic languages like Vietnamese, but their semantics are largely eroded.
 The transformation of archaic Vietic morphosyntax like Ruc from an Austroasiatic inflectional form to a newer analytical one is currently happening irreversibly and accelerating, with some Vietic languages having already finished the process.

 Under intense interactions with speakers of other more analytic languages such as Vietnamese and Lao, in the future, Ruc's older form of morphology may have been lost and replaced with a new one as seen in many Mainland Southeast Asian languages with affixes being less syntactically functional or no longer used.

 Case

-There are few recognizable grammatical cases in Ruc and they only utilize prefixes.
+There are few recognizable cases in Ruc and they only utilize prefixes.
 The dative prefix pa- of Ruc has been cited by some linguists as supporting evidence for the Austric languages hypothesis.